huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Fresh Prince of Bel Air
 - [ ] Martin

-#### According to the grammar rule, it’s “I” before “E” except after what?
+#### According to the grammar rule, it's "I" before "E" except after what?

 - [ ] Dinner
 - [ ] Hours